Teeth Cleaning and Periodontal Therapy in Wellington, FL

 Periodontal Disease Treatment and Management

-There are several known reasons that can predispose you to periodontal disease.
+There are several known reasons that can predispose you to periodontal disease, or gum disease as it is widely known.
 The most common ones are: smoking, diabetes, a genetic predisposition from one or both of your parents, and poor oral hygiene.

 The goal of our treatment is to remove the “Biofilm” (an sticky accumulation of bacteria) that is attached to the sides of your roots under the gum line.
 Tartar is an accumulation of hardened biofilm that is very hard to remove.